Hit records, attempted murder and ninja turtles — VHS Revival waxes lyrical about the corporate prototype who wowed a generation

 Hey, Kat!
-Words of wisdom: drop that zero and get with the hero!
+Words of wisdom: drop that zero and get with the hero!Johnny

 Surprisingly (and I don’t say that lightly), it isn’t long before Minter’s newly christened ‘Kat’ is head-over-heels for her attempted murderer, who as fortune would have it soon breaks down in her neighbourhood.
 Less fortunate is our introduction to the movie’s comic relief, and not the accidental kind, which Cool As Ice also has in abundance.
 I don’t know how they managed to squeeze in a character as risible as Johnny, but 21 Jump Street writer David Stenn did just that — not once, not twice, but thrice!
-His first two character crimes come in the form of an excruciating middle-aged couple named Mae and Roscoe, a puerile pair who own and operate a local garage that is the movie’s answer to Peewee’s Playhouse, and by the time they’ve contrived to dismantle the bike they were tasked with fixing — a wacky plot device designed to paint the gang as family-friendly — you’re kind of wishing Vanilla’s homies had brought their Uzi 9mms along for the ride.
+His first two character crimes come in the form of an excruciating middle-aged couple named Mae and Roscoe, a puerile pair who own and operate a local garage that’s the movie’s answer to Peewee’s Playhouse.
+By the time they’ve contrived to dismantle the bike they were tasked with fixing — a wacky plot device designed to paint the gang as family-friendly — you’re kind of wishing Vanilla’s homies had brought their Uzi 9mms along for the ride.
 Vanilla’s character may be laughably hackneyed, but at least the guy has a preposterous charm.
 These putrid creations need obliterating off the face of the Earth, and that’s me being kind.
 Thanks to Mae and Roscoe’s painfully humourless oversight, the gang have no choice but to stick around and practice their dance moves, taking part in a series of dazzlingly empty scenes which drag interminably while Vanilla sits around stroking his chin, offering cardboard introspection to anyone dumb enough to buy into it.

-Johnny: [wooing Kat on their first date] It ain’t where you’re from, it’s where you’re at anyway.
-And right now, I’m here with you.
+[wooing Kat on their first date] It ain’t where you’re from, it’s where you’re at anyway.
+And right now, I’m here with you.Johnny

-In later years, Vanilla would jump on the nostalgia bandwagon to get a bit back for himself, turning to grunge and later the reality TV circuit — a microcosm of his contradictory mainstream persona — and after everything he endured for the sake of corporate tyranny, who could blame him for sticking to what he knows?
-Not me.
+In later years, Vanilla would jump on the nostalgia bandwagon, turning to grunge and later the reality TV circuit — a microcosm of his contradictory mainstream persona.
+After everything he endured for the sake of corporate tyranny, who could blame him for sticking to what he knows?
 I say fair play to the man and wish him all the luck for the future.
 If the media is willing to milk you so ruthlessly, drive a milk truck in front of that stallion and see what falls out of the saddle.
-It worked with showjumping suburbanites.
+It worked with pretty, show jumping suburbanites.